 Scarlett is a great character.
 Her personality is spunky.
 Her dialogue with Harrison is on point.
 She has a lot of charm.
 You care about what happens to her.
 I like the supporting cast with the best friends Nick and Andre, and learning about their life together as a couple is fun.
 The references to Scarlett’s grandmother Mim are always enjoyable, too.
 The plot in this book had lots of potential.
 The police are often helpful and open to Scarlet’s help, rather than the usual angry and pushy when the main character tries to get involved.
 I look forward to seeing this series grow stronger.

 While its intended to be a light and fun cozy with some humor and romance, the point is that it’s a mystery… and I would expect a certain amount of complexity in the plot with multiple suspects.
 This one was very simple and had a short list of suspects.
 Several potential people were considered, but it was over 50% into the book before Scarlet even did any research.
 And when she did, she only looked at two people.
 It needed at least another 50 pages with some investigation and research into the victim’s past and the people he spent most of his time with.
-It makes me a little concerned to continue with the series, but I do enjoy the characters and the setting.
+It makes me a little concerned, but I do enjoy the characters and the setting.
 So if you think of it more as a light romance and humor book with some mystery thrown in, then you might be totally fine with it.

 McKinlay is my new Evanovich.
 She’s a great character-writer, and I love all the antics and banter.
 It’s worth sampling one of her books, purely from that perspective.
 The series focus on the hat industry is kinda cool and provides a lot of backdrop to meet new characters and people to kill off for the mysteries.
 Hope you enjoy them.